 As a teacher, I was surprised at how often I heard parents tell me that they had been blind-sided at parent-teacher conferences by a teacher bringing up an issue that:

 2) was a much bigger issue than one that could be covered in 15 or 20 minutes

-As a teacher, make sure that if you want to talk about a student’s failing grades, extremely bad behavior, or any other serious issue, that the parent-teacher conference is not the first time the student’s parents hear about it.
+As a teacher, make sure that if you want to talk about a student’s failing grades, extremely bad behavior, or any other serious issue, that parent-teacher conferences are not the first time the student’s parents hear about it.
 The parents I spoke to stated over and over again that they were nervous enough sitting down to talk about their child with a teacher without having to worry about hearing that their child was a bully or a failure for the first time several months into the school year.